ToolBrain/ToolBrain/README.md

 # 3. Create agent
 model = TransformersModel(
-    model_id="Qwen/Qwen2.5-0.5B-Instruct",  # use a bigger model if you want more accuracy and faster learning max_new_tokens=128
+    model_id="Qwen/Qwen2.5-0.5B-Instruct",  # use a bigger model for better results max_new_tokens=128
 )